François Audouy

 François Audouy (/fr/; born June 17, 1974) is a French-American production designer known for his work in feature films, television, and music videos.
 He is a frequent collaborator with director James Mangold, having designed Logan (2017), Ford v Ferrari (2019), and A Complete Unknown (2024), among others.
-Audouy has received five Art Directors Guild awards for his work in production design.
+Audouy has received five Art Directors Guild awards and two Primetime Emmy Award nominations for his work in production design.

 Early life

 Audouy was born in Toulouse, France and raised in the United States.
 He developed an early interest in film design and visual storytelling, later pursuing a career in production design.

 Career

 Audouy began his career in the art department of major motion pictures as a graphic designer and concept artist.
 He gained industry recognition as an art director before transitioning to production design.
 His work is noted for its historical accuracy, immersive environments, and innovative approach to set construction.
 In addition to his work in film, Audouy has designed commercials and music videos.
-His recent project, The Residence, is set in an alternate historical timeline and features a fictional U.S. president.
-The production design of the series was notable for the "dollhouse shots" and scope of reconstruction of the White House executive mansion.

-In 2025, Audouy was announced as the production designer for the third season of Euphoria, written and directed by Sam Levinson.
+His first television series, The Residence, is set in an alternate historical timeline and features a fictional President of the United States.
+The production design of the series was noted for the "dollhouse shots" and scope of reconstruction of the White House executive mansion, and earned Audouy his first Primetime Emmy Award for Outstanding Production Design for a Narrative Contemporary Program (One Hour or More).
+In 2025, Audouy was announced as the production designer for the third season of American psychological drama television series Euphoria, written and directed by Sam Levinson.
+The season marked his second television project.
+Audouy designed the season's expanded visual world, which moved beyond the show's suburban high school setting to locations including the Mexico–United States border, drawing influences from the American Western and classic Hollywood filmmaking.
+He was nominated for a second Primetime Emmy Award for his work on the series' final season.